microplastics-soren-funk-unsplash

 The mining of crystals defines the lives of those who live in the surrounding areas, upending human ecosystems and resulting in exploitation.
 Many of the most popular minerals come from Third World countries (think Myanmar and the Democratic Republic of Congo) where the stones are mined minus regulations around working conditions.

-, children as young as seven years old work to mine stones like citrine and smokey quartz from the Congo's cobalt and copper mines, while "the Taliban
+According to The Guardian, children as young as seven years old work to mine stones like citrine and smokey quartz from the Congo’s cobalt and copper mines, while “the Taliban earns up to $20 million a year from Afghanistan’s lapis mines.”

 4. Crystals Are Non-Renewable